 Networks can be constructed from matchsticks and they have quite interesting properties, some of them are listed here.
 At the same time there are some open problems and for seminar we need just matchstick box for making a seminar for students for that.

 Seminar about tilings and physics of quasicristals

-Materials for the seminar are kindly provided by I.Galanov and his collogues in University of Paris (see contact page of Lecturers without borders for more information).
+Material for the seminar is kindly provided by I.Galanov and his collogues in University of Paris (see contact page of Lecturers without borders for more information).

 Seminar about geometry of networks (secondary school + high-school level)